Sam Cooke: Death

-In addition, because Carr's testimony corroborated Franklin's version of events, and because both Boyer and Franklin later passed polygraph tests, the coroner's jury ultimately accepted Franklin's explanation and returned a verdict of justifiable homicide.
+As Carr's testimony corroborated Franklin's version of events, and because both Boyer and Franklin later passed polygraph tests, the coroner's jury ultimately accepted Franklin's explanation and returned a verdict of justifiable homicide.
 With that verdict, authorities officially closed the case on Cooke's death.

-Some of Cooke's family and supporters, however, have rejected Boyer's version of events, as well as those given by Franklin and Carr.
-They believe that there was a conspiracy to murder Cooke and that the murder occurred in some manner entirely different from the three official accounts.
+However, some of Cooke's family and supporters have rejected Boyer's version of events, as well as those given by Franklin and Carr.
+They believe that the killing took place in some manner entirely different from the three official accounts.

-On the perceived lack of an investigation, Cooke's close friend Muhammad Ali said: "If Cooke had been Frank Sinatra, the Beatles or Ricky Nelson, the FBI would be investigating".
+On the perceived lack of an investigation, Cooke's close friend Muhammad Ali said: "If Cooke had been Frank Sinatra, the Beatles or Ricky Nelson, the FBI would be investigating."

 Singer Etta James viewed Cooke's body before his funeral and questioned the accuracy of the official version of events.
 She wrote that the injuries she observed were well beyond the official account of Cooke having fought Franklin alone.
-James wrote that Cooke was so badly beaten that his head was nearly separated from his shoulders, his hands were broken and crushed, and his nose mangled.
+James wrote that Cooke was so badly beaten that his head was nearly separated from his shoulders, his hands were broken and crushed, and his nose was mangled.

 Some have speculated that Cooke's manager, Allen Klein, had a role in his death.
 Klein owned Tracey Ltd, which ultimately owned all rights to Cooke's recordings.
 However, no concrete evidence supporting a criminal conspiracy has been presented.

 Aftermath

 The first funeral service for Cooke was held on December 18, 1964, at A. R. Leak Funeral Home in Chicago; 200,000 fans lined up for more than four city blocks to view his body.

-Afterward, his body was flown back to Los Angeles for a second service, at the Mount Sinai Baptist Church on December 19, which included a much-heralded performance of "The Angels Keep Watching Over Me" by Ray Charles, who stood in for a grief-stricken Bessie Griffin.
+Afterward, Cooke's body was flown back to Los Angeles for a second service, at the Mount Sinai Baptist Church on December 19, which included a much-heralded performance of "The Angels Keep Watching Over Me" by Ray Charles, who stood in for a grief-stricken Bessie Griffin.
 Cooke was interred at Forest Lawn Memorial Park Cemetery in Glendale, California.

-Two singles and an album were released in the month after his death.
+Two singles and an album were released in the month after Cooke's death.
 One of the singles, "Shake", reached the top ten of both the pop and R&B charts.
 The B-side, "A Change Is Gonna Come", is considered a classic protest song from the era of the civil rights movement.
 It was a Top 40 pop hit and a top 10 R&B hit.
 The album, also titled Shake, reached the number one spot for R&B albums.